stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
-- Add autotext note when I delete models or connections
 - Add an automatic comparison of the current 'models' (e.g. markov models) with all the 'unknown' models in a new dataset.
 - When deleting a dataset, also delete all the connections in the labels that has that dataset.
 - When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
 Capture these issues.